 The Chester Mystery Cycle – “What?” we hear you cry – we’re well into the early modern by now, what’s this doing here?
 Well, this is the last gasp for Biblical drama, the tradition is pretty much dead from here on in – but it’s important to remind you that until this point these plays are always there in the background.
 A little less often as time passes, but still there.
 Until about now.
 Now they shift towards memory.

 And what’s next?
-Well, there have been lots of experiments adapting buildings for regular performances.
-Some have been established for a fair old time.
-But they’re a bit small, a bit cramped.
+Well, for most of this page of time there have been lots spaces where regular performances occur.
+Let’s call them Playhouses, because that’s what they were.
 Next up, some people start getting more organised, and do a bit of speculation.
-The big playhouses are a coming…
+Some slightly bigger playhouses are a coming…